Construction Technologies » Heating, Ventilation & Air-Conditioning

 • How to install and repair heating and cooling systems

-• How to run pipes and electrical wires
+• How to run refrigerant piping and electrical wiring

-• How to use temperature controls and safety tools
+• How to use temperature controls, monitoring devices, and safety tools

-• How to read blueprints and simple plans
+• How to read and interpret blueprints, design specs, and electrical schematics

 Hands-On Experience